Use Prudent In A Sentence

 While the above examples illustrate basic usage, understanding the deeper nuances of "prudent" will allow you to wield it with greater precision:

 • Degree of Prudence: You can modify the intensity of prudence using adverbs like "extremely," "highly," "relatively," or "somewhat."
-For example, "The extremely prudent investor only invested in government bonds."
+To give you an idea, "The extremely prudent investor only invested in government bonds."
 This suggests a level of caution beyond typical prudence.

 • Contextual Dependence: The appropriateness of using "prudent" depends heavily on the context.
 Avoid using it where a simpler word like "careful" or "wise" would suffice.